mobilinkd/ffcx-tft35-v3-mount/README.md

 two mounting stand-offs*.
 There are four other items called standoffs that support case bottom from the TFT35 PCB.
 Those must be printed.

-You will need a M3x8mm screw to attach the ball to this mounting bracket.
+You will need an M3x8mm screw to attach the ball to this mounting bracket.
 You will need 2 M3x5mm screws and two M3 nuts to attach the front to the back.
 And you will need 4 M3x20mm screws to assemble the TFT35 enclosure.